 Manual scans can be started from the main interface window, although the Scan System button in the center isn't easy to spot.
 You can set the scan priority to low, medium or high; can choose from a wide assortment of detailed parameters, including master-boot-record, rootkit or Registry scans; and can customize what to scan, such as My Documents, active processes or even Windows directories.
 It's easy to schedule a daily or weekly scan.

-Avira dropped a rung in the most recent Windows 7 evaluations, stopping only 99.1 percent of zero-day threats in January 2016, and 99.0 percent in February.
+Avira dropped a rung in recent Windows 7 evaluations, stopping only 99.1 percent of zero-day threats in January 2016, and 99.0 percent in February.
 However, Avira's widespread-malware detection rate stayed high, at 99.9 percent in each month.

 In tests conducted on Windows 7 by Austrian lab AV-Comparatives, Avira stopped 99.7 percent of online malware in November 2015, and 99.9 percent in December, putting Avira just behind Bitdefender and Panda.
 It registered eight false positives (benign items mistakenly tagged as malware) over those two months — better than Microsoft Security Essentials' 52 false positives, but not as good as AVG's zero.